curityio/react-assisted-token-website/README.md

 Your app is ready to be deployed!

-## Curity Config
+## Curity Configuration
 In order to run this example you need to make some configurations in Curity server.
 The easiest way is to [download and install the sample configuration](https://developer.curity.io/release/4.5.0/configuration-samples) from curity docs.
 This sample configuration has already configured one `Authentication Profile` and one `OAuth Profile`.
 The `OAuth Profile` also has an app configured (`client-assisted-example`).

-If you are not using the sample configuration, then you need to make sure that atleast these configuration requirements are met before you make the following changes.
+If you are not using the sample configuration, then you need to make sure the following configuration changes are made before you use this example.

-1. Login into the Admin UI and make sure that you have uploaded a valid license under `System -> General`.
+1. Login into the `Admin UI` and make sure that you have uploaded a valid license under `System -> General`.

    ![image](./docs/images/license.png)

-2. Go to Token Service profile and make sure that at least `Implicit Flow` and `Assisted Token` are enabled on the `Client Settings` page of that profile.
+2. Go to `Token Service` profile and make sure that at least `Implicit Flow` and `Assisted Token` are enabled on the `Client Settings` page of that profile.

    ![image](./docs/images/profile-capabilities.png)

 3. Go to the `Clients` page of the profile and create a client called `client-assisted-example`.

    ![image](./docs/images/clients.png)

 4. This client (accessible from `Token Service -> Clients -> client-assisted-example -> Edit Client`) should have the `Implicit Flow` and `Assisted Token` capabilities selected under the `Capabilities` section.

    ![image](./docs/images/client-capabilities.png)

 5. Navigate to `OAuth/OpenID Settings` section make sure to add `opendid` scope.

    ![image](./docs/images/openid-scope.png)